 The following items are required to be submitted at least thirty (30) days prior to the equity closing.
 ADOH will perform its third underwriting at this time.
 All documents must be uploaded to the ADOH Rental Development Portal.
 Each letter A - EE below in this Section 3.2 shall be uploaded as one separate easy to ready document in PDF format and named as follows: "Letter - title of document content".
 Where specifically stated, documents must also be provided in hard copy format.
-In the event that ADOH makes a written inquiry to request further information or to address deficiencies in the equity closing submittal, Applicants must provide a complete and substantive response within five business days of the inquiry to avoid rejection of the package, and the need to reschedule the closing to a date that is at least thirty (30) days after the complete re-submitted package is uploaded to the ADOH Rental Development Portal.
+Applicants must comply with Section 5.1 regarding consistency and accuracy of submittals.

-Applicants may not close on equity until receipt of ADOH's written notification that the Equity Closing submittal has been approved.
+Applicants may not close on equity until receipt of ADOH's written notification that the Equity Closing submittal has been approved and all conditions in ADOH's closing instructions to the title company providing the title insurance for the transaction have been met.